 - Take a computer screenshot of the complete screen,

 - A rectangular part of the screen, or

 However, note that taking screenshots using a snipping tool does not automatically save the screenshot as an image file, but it has the option to do so.

 - A new window will pop up.
-Here, select the Mode of the "snip" you want to take.
-A free-form snip, a rectangular snip, a window snip, or a full-screen snip.
-We will show you how to take a rectangular snip.
+Here, select the Mode of the "snip" you want to take: a free-form snip, a rectangular snip, a window snip, or a full-screen capture.
+We will show you how to take a rectangular screen snip.

 - The Snipping Tool also has the option to set a delay on taking a screenshot, allowing you to take screenshots after a certain amount of time.
 This is helpful to capture pop-up menus and tooltips.
 Click on delay to set the time in seconds you will like to wait before taking the screenshot.

 - Once you are ready to take the screenshot, click on New.
 The screen will fade out and the cursor will turn into a cross.
 If you selected the delay option, the screen will fade after the selected amount of seconds.

 - If you selected the Rectangular screen snip mode you can click and drag to create a rectangle on the screen.
 The rectangle you create will be the screenshot